 A.2 U.S. Incorporated Foreign Entities

-U.S. incorporated foreign entities, whether for-profit or otherwise, are eligible to apply for funding under this Phase II Continuation CINR FOA as either a prime recipient or subrecipient subject to the requirements in 2 CFR 910.124.
+U.S. incorporated foreign entities, whether for-profit or otherwise, are eligible to apply for funding under this Phase II Continuation CINR FOA as a subrecipient subject to the requirements in 2 CFR 910.124.